-\$16.2 million and \$19.0 million invested in auction rate securities rated AAA by a major credit rating agency.
+As of December 25, 2010, we had \$21.2 million in marketable securities with \$9.8 million in time deposits and \$11.4 million in auction rate securities rated AAA by a major credit rating agency.
 Our auction rate securities are guaranteed by U.S. federal agencies.
-These auction rate securities provide liquidity via an auction process that resets the applicable interest rate at predetermined calendar intervals, usually every 7 or 35 days.
-The overall credit concerns in the capital markets as well as the failed auctions of these securities have impacted our ability to liquidate these investments.
+In June 2010, we received notice of a full call on certain of our auction rate securities at par value of \$5.5 million and received the proceeds in early July 2010.
+The current overall credit concerns in the capital markets as well as the failed auction status of these securities have impacted our ability to liquidate our auction rate securities.
 If the auctions for the securities we own continue to fail, the investment may not be readily convertible to cash until a future auction of these investments is successful.
-Based on our ability to access our cash and other short-term investments, our expected operating cash flows, and other sources of cash, we do not anticipate the current lack of liquidity on these investments will affect our ability to operate our business as usual.
+Based on our ability to access our cash and other short-term investments, our expected operating cash flows and other sources of cash, we do not anticipate the current lack of liquidity on these investments will affect our ability to operate our business as usual.